 The Golden Bough was written by Scottish anthropologist James Frazer and first published (in two volumes) in 1890.
-Its second edition came out in 1900 in three volumes, and the third edition, with 12 volumes, was published between 1906 and 1915.
-Regarded as a monumental and seminal work on comparative religion, The Golden Bough was an attempt at objectively discussing mythology and religion, not from a theological viewpoint but from the perspective of a cultural experience.
-It treated religions not as theological philosophies but as human cultural artifacts.
+Its second edition came out in 1900 in three volumes and the third edition with 12 volumes was published over 1906-1915.
+Regarded as a monumental and seminal work on comparative religion, The Golden Bough was an attempt at objective discussion of mythology and religion, not from a theological viewpoint but from the perspective of a cultural experience.
+It treated religions not as theological philosophies but like human cultural artifacts.

 In The Golden Bough, Frazer makes a cross-cultural study of religious customs, undertaking a systematic analysis of innumerable cultural references in different eras and regions for the purpose of finding commonality in behaviors and customs of extremely disparate people.
 He strives at classifying and commenting upon the religious aspects that are shared across a number of cultures all over the world.
 These include social rites such as coming-of-age rites, fertility rites, marriage rites, death/funerary rites, dying & reviving gods, animal, and human sacrifice, along with the practices of theophagy and cannibalism.